iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbssc.android.careondemand___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.bcbssc.android.careondemand 5 reviews"/>
 </p>

+> Quick and easy to use.
+Great doctors at a rate much less than an actual office visit.<br> :date: __2021-06-17 18:01:08__

 > Qui k response.
 From install to consult in less than 10 minutes.
 I felt the consulting doctor knew what he was talking about.<br> :date: __2021-06-02 00:48:15__

 > So far a great experience!
 I would highly recommend it to anyone<br> :date: __2021-06-01 18:54:04__